openflask/translations/README.md

 ## ✨ Contribution Guide
 1. Fork this repository.
-2. Clone your forked repository.
+2. Clone your forked repository on your local machine.
 3. Create a new branch.
+The name of the branch should be the country code of the language you want to translate into.
+For example, if you want to translate into German, the name of the branch should be `de`.
+Example: `git checkout -b de`.
 4. Go into the `translations` directory and create a new directory with the country code of the language you want to translate into.
 For example, if you want to translate into German, you have to create a new directory called `de` or use the existing one.
 5. Copy the `index.json` file from the `en` directory into the directory you just created or edit the existing one.
 6. Translate the values of the `index.json` file.
 7. Commit your changes.
+Example: `git commit -m "Added German translation"`.
 8. Push your changes to your forked repository.
+Example: `git push origin de`.
 9. Create a pull request.

 ## 📚 Languages